 When it comes to fuel, the demands of high school ice hockey players are high.
 Speeding explosively across the ice requires muscle strength, endurance and superior skating skills.
 Consuming optimal foods and fluids, both on and off the ice, is essential to sustain energy levels throughout the school day, during practice and in preparation for competition.

 Hockey training, muscle building and growth require plenty of calories, most of which come from carbohydrates.
 That's because both on-ice and weight room workouts are predominantly fueled by muscle carbohydrate, or glycogen, and need to be replenished between daily training sessions.
-Include healthful sources of carbohydrates, like whole-grains, low-fat or fat-free milk and yogurt and fruits and vegetables for optimal recovery.
+Include healthful sources of carbohydrates, like whole-grains, low-fat or fat-free milk and yogurt, fruits and vegetables for optimal recovery.
 Try adding whole grain cereals, breads and pasta, potatoes and winter squash to meals.
 Low-fat yogurt cups and fruit are also great, quick and easy snack choices.

 Daily protein requirements can easily be met from a well-balanced eating plan that includes adequate amounts of poultry, fish, lean red meat, low-fat cheese, milk and yogurt, and plant-based protein such as beans.
 But to maximize muscle building and recovery, consider the specific nutrient timed choices outlined below: